psychoinformatics-de/fairly-big-processing-workflow/README.md

 most recent commit to the commit that identifies the analysis source dataset state prior to computation.
 Where it is identical, the compute job hasn't produced new outputs.
+In the case of the UKBiobank dataset, this for happened when a participant did not have a T1-weighted image and the CAT outputs could not be computed.

 ```
 # show commit hash of the main development branch (replace with main if needed)